Tyler Kinley: Colorado Rockies

 On November 18, 2022, Kinley signed a three-year contract extension with a club option for 2026 with the Rockies.
 On August 1, 2023, Kinley was activated from the injured list to make his return from the previous year's injury.
 He made 18 appearances for the team during the regular season, struggling to an 0-4 record and 6.06 ERA with 17 strikeouts and five saves across 16 1/3 innings pitched.

 Kinley made 67 appearances out of the bullpen for the Rockies during the 2024 season, pitching to a 6-1 record and 6.19 ERA with 72 strikeouts and 12 saves over 64 innings of work.
 In 49 appearances for Colorado in 2025, Kinley compiled a 5.66 ERA with 51 strikeouts across 47 2/3 innings pitched.

 Atlanta Braves

 On July 30, 2025, the Rockies traded Kinley to the Atlanta Braves in exchange for Austin Smith.
 He made 24 appearances down the stretch for Atlanta, posting a 5-0 record and 0.72 ERA with 22 strikeouts over 25 innings of work.
 On November 6, the Braves declined their club option on Kinley, making him a free agent.

+On January 10, 2026, Kinley re-signed with the Braves on a one-year contract for $3 million, with a club option for 2027.
+In 49 appearances out of the bullpen for Atlanta, he compiled a 6–5 record and 4.01 ERA with 42 strikeouts and one save across 42 2/3 innings pitched.
+Kinley was designated for assignment by the Braves on August 18 and was released on August 21.

+Detroit Tigers

+On August 24, 2026, Kinley signed a major league contract with the Detroit Tigers.

 Personal life

-Kinley previously claimed to be related to William McKinley, the former President of the United States.
+Kinley previously said that he was related to William McKinley, the former President of the United States.
+He said that after McKinley was assassinated in 1901, Kinley's ancestors changed their name to protect themselves from perceived threats.
 However, a journalist who investigated his family history later reported that they were not related and traced Kinley's lineage back to farmers in North Carolina.